-Following 2004's victory over Millwall, United has a record eleven FA Cups to its name and has appeared in the final on seventeen occasions.
-United are also the only club to appear in an FA Cup final in every decade since the war.
+Manchester United have won the FA Cup on 12 occasions - a feat bettered only by Arsenal's 13 triumphs - and have appeared in the final 19 times in total.
+The Reds are also the only club to appear in an FA Cup final in every decade since the War.

-United next won the FA Cup in 1963 when a Denis Law goal helped see off Leicester City 3-1.
-The late 1970’s saw the club reach three finals in four years, losing to Southampton in 1976, beating Liverpool in 1977 and losing an epic final to Arsenal in 1979.
-After being 2-0 down, they came back to score two goals in the final five minutes only to see Arsenal snatch the Cup with almost the last kick of the game.
+The Reds really became FA Cup specialists in the late 1970s, reaching three finals in four years.
+Tommy Docherty's side lost 1-0 to Southampton in 1976 but returned to Wembley in 1977 to triumph 2-1 and deny opponents Liverpool the chance to win the Treble.
+Dave Sexton was then in charge for a thrilling final against Arsenal in 1979 - after being 2-0 down, United came back to score two goals in the final five minutes only for the Gunners to snatch the Cup through Alan Sunderland with almost the last kick of the game.

-United reached the final again in 2004.
-After beating arch-rivals Arsenal 1-0 in the semi-final at Villa Park, they had the more straightforward task of seeing off First Division side Millwall at the Millennium Stadium.
-Goals by Ronaldo and Van Nistelrooy (2) won the match 3-0 for United.
+The Reds next reached the final in 2004.
+After beating arch-rivals Arsenal 1-0 in the semi-final at Villa Park, the task of seeing off First Division side Millwall at the Millennium Stadium in Cardiff was more straightforward.
+Goals by Cristiano Ronaldo and Ruud van Nistelrooy (2) won the match 3-0 for United.

-The Reds were back at the Millennium Stadium just 12 months later, in May 2005, seeking their 12th FA Cup win.
-This time, their arch-rivals Arsenal were waiting to meet them - and to exact their revenge, it seems, for the semi-final results of 1999 and 2004.
-United dominated the match and created the best chances but ultimately failed to kill-off the more defensively minded Gunners.
-Consequently the FA Cup Final was decided by a penalty shoot-out for the first time in its history, regrettably in Arsenal's favour.
+United were back at the Millennium Stadium just 12 months later, in May 2005, seeking a 12th FA Cup success.
+Arsenal were once again the opponents in English football's showpiece match, as if to exact their revenge for the semi-final results of 1999 and 2004.
+United dominated the match and created the best chances but ultimately failed to kill off the more defensively-minded Gunners.
+Consequently the FA Cup final was decided by a penalty shootout for the first time in its history, regrettably in Arsenal's favour.

-The FA Cup final returned to Wembley in 2007, with freshly-crowned Premiership champions United and previous incumbents Chelsea locking horns in what seemed set to be a fitting curtain raiser for the revamped stadium.
-In truth, the final was a massive anti-climax as United's fatigue at the end of a long season, allied to an ultra-conservative approach from Jose Mourinho's side made for a stifling affair, which was eventually settled late in extra-time by a strike from Didier Drogba.
+The FA Cup final went home to the new-look Wembley in 2007, with freshly-crowned Premiership champions United and previous title holders Chelsea locking horns in what seemed set to be a fitting curtain raiser for the revamped stadium.
+In truth, the final was a massive anti-climax as the Reds' fatigue at the end of a long season allied to an ultra-conservative approach from Jose Mourinho's West London side made for a stifling affair, which was eventually settled late in extra-time by a goal from Blues striker Didier Drogba.